Table of Contents

 Common Causes of Acute Abdominal Pain in Early Pregnancy

-The most common presentation of first trimester pathology is acute abdominal pain that results from one of two types of causes.
+The most common presentation of the first-trimester pathology is acute abdominal pain that results from one of two types of causes.

 The first type are disorders unrelated to pregnancy, such as: